jtande/JFossoTande.github.io/about/aboutme.md

 and research activities.
 In my day to day interactions, I act as an interface between the Information Technology department and the academic departments at my institution.
-As a research computing specialist, I advise researchers on computing needs, design, set up and maintained computing and information systems for scientific discovery.
+As a research computing specialist, I advise researchers on computing needs, design, set up and maintain computing and information systems for scientific discovery.
 With the ever changing technological landscape, I keep abreast of the latest developments and organize workshops to update researchers on these new developments.

-My *metamorphic* path to become a computational scientist passed through the mastery of fundamental principles of the physical sciences.
 I studied Mathematics, Physics, Biology, Chemistry and Computer programming.
 With the understsanding of basic concepts, theories and principles at hand, I then embarked on a journey of scientific discovery, where, I used commodity and high performance computers along with scientific applications to